 - More likely to miss work because they tend to get sick more often (due to age-related health problems).

-Speaking to the challenges of overcoming workplace age discrimination, Dr. Keri Spooner, lead study author who works in the Management Discipline Group at UTS, has explained that:
+Speaking about the challenges of overcoming workplace age discrimination, Dr. Keri Spooner, a lead study author who works in the Management Discipline Group at UTS, has explained that: